GoogleCloudPlatformTraining/cp100-appengine-cloudstorage-java/README.md

 # cp100-appengine-cloudstorage-java
-An App Engine application that demonstrates Google Cloud Storage API
+Used in the CP100 course - An App Engine application that demonstrates Google Cloud Storage API